-- Reduction of unemployment is simple - Define only short-term unemployed as 'unemployed', the rest is defined away (as long-term unemployed receive no benefits see OECD benefits and wages) - Drawback: This is not a solution to the (individual) problem of unemployment and low income - In which society do we want to live in? - Where unemployment is reduced without the creation of poverty - Reduce unemployment but preserve high net income for low income groups - How can this be achieved?
+- Reduction of unemployment is simple - Define only short-term unemployed as 'unemployed', the rest is defined away (as long-term unemployed receive no benefits - see OECD - benefits and wages) - Drawback: This is not a solution to the (individual) problem of unemployment and low income - In which society do we want to live in? - Where unemployment is reduced without the creation of poverty - Reduce unemployment but preserve high net income for low income groups - When there are gains from trade, think about Pareto-improving gains from trade - How can this be achieved?
 Wait for the end of this lecture ...

-1.7.1 German Socioeconomic Panel (GSOEP)
+1.5.1 German Socioeconomic Panel (GSOEP)